 The use of gloves does not replace the need for hand hygiene.
 An ABHR should be used before and after glove use.

 If hands are visibly soiled, or contaminated with blood or body fluids, then hand washing with plain or anti-microbial soap is recommended.
-The same is advised following known or suspected exposure to bacterial spores (e.g. Clostridium difficile), non-enveloped viruses (e.g. norovirus), or parasites.
+The same is advised following known or suspected exposure to bacterial spores (e.g. Clostridioides difficile), non-enveloped viruses (e.g. norovirus), or parasites.
 Washing hands with soap and water is preferred because it guarantees a mechanical removal effect.
+To download our 5 Moments of Hand Hygiene poster, please visit our Flu Season page.

 Unfortunately no, as the outside of the bottles and the pump often become contaminated, they should generally be discarded and not reused.
 Attempts to reuse bottles have unfortunately proven to be costly in Australia to date.